© Matthew Crampton 2016

 Its striking mix of story and folk song sets these past voices beside testimony from today – so shedding new light on a defining disaster of our time.
 Read some great reviews.

-As a storyteller and folk singer, Matthew Crampton also presents Human Cargo as a show of stories and songs.
-In an exciting collaboration for 2018, he will tour with American traditional music legend Jeff Warner.
-Dates to be announced soon.
+I also present Human Cargo as a show of stories and songs.
+In May/June 2018 I tour an exciting new version of the show with American traditional music legend Jeff Warner.
 More details.

 ‘Beautiful, powerful, poignant and informative’